 Benzodiazepines act on the central nervous system, decrease anxiety levels, relax muscles and produce sedation.

-According to the Mayo Clinic, they are commonly prescribed for:
+According to WebMD, they are commonly prescribed for:

 - Alcohol withdrawal